Blik

 Provider choice

-A provider sheet gives the user confidence before ordering.
+A provider sheet gives the user context before ordering.

 Ratings, distance, price, and a short provider profile are grouped near the action so the next step feels informed, not rushed.